 One of the first online-only banks, Simple Bank offered financial products including checking accounts, CDs, loans, and more.
-While beloved by many customers, Simple Bank is transitioning to their partner bank BBVA USA in Spring 2021.
+While beloved by many customers, Simple Bank transitioned to its partner bank BBVA USA on May 8, 2021.
 BBVA USA accounts will include many of the same features, although they lack some of the components that made Simple Bank unique.

-Whether you already have an existing Simple Bank account and want to know how the switch will affect you, or if you’re considering opening up an account with BBVA USA, here’s everything you need to know about what products Simple Bank offered and how they will be affected by the switch.
+If you want to know how the switch will affect you, or if you’re considering opening up an account with BBVA USA, here’s everything you need to know about what products Simple Bank offered and how they will be affected by the switch.

 Founded in 2009, Simple Bank began as an online-only bank with a mission to simplify the banking process.
 Simple’s main offering is an FDIC-insured checking account created to help you save money and manage your finances with built-in budgeting tools.
 Simple also features friendly customer service, few fees, and educational resources to help customers learn more about personal finance.